Content marketing can be an extremely efficient, low-cost method of growing your business.

 Maybe you’re just getting started with content marketing, so you aren’t yet sure why content marketing works or what your best content is.

-Chances are you’re not the only person producing content in your space.
-Look around your industry for ideas.
+Chances are you’re not the only person producing content in your blog theme space.
+Look around your industry for good blog ideas.
 Who’s creating great content?
 Who’s getting great results with content?

-Create a list of influencers, then see what they’re writing about.
-Use your experience to identify content that really hits the mark.
+Create a list of influencers, then see what blog post topics they’re writing about.
+Use your authority on a topic to identify blog post topics that attract traffic.

-You can also use online marketing tools to help find top-performing content.
+You can also use online marketing tools to help find top-performing blog content.

 Unless you’re pioneering a new invention in a new industry, you don’t have to reinvent the wheel.
 Use your competitors to find great blog content ideas.